Begining a Lean Transformation

 Project

-Kris Bozzer, a WIA funding recipient, and Megan Loritz, a Career Transition Counselor, were challenged to lead the team responsible for application process and use the systematic lean approach to find and implement improvements.
+Kris Bozzer, a WIA funding recipient, and Megan Loritz, a Career Transition Counselor, were challenged to lead the team responsible for application process and use the systematic Lean approach to find and implement improvements.
 The goal was to shorten and reduce variability in the application process and increase the number of “eligible” and “suitable” clients working with the Career Counselors.

 Leveraging the knowledge from the CLM program, Kris worked with Megan to guide the team through a series of Kaizen Blitz events.